JonAbrams/synth/README.md

         | resources
           | memoes

-You can then declare a request handler for a specific HTTP method in any file that is in the resources directory by assigning a function to `exports.<method>`.
+You can then declare a request handler for a specific HTTP method in any file that is in the resources directory by assigning a function to `exports.<method><optional: ActionName>`.

-For example, to create _GET_ request handler for the memoes resource that lists all the created memoes, create a file called `getList.js` with the following contents:
+For example, to create _GET_ request handler for the memoes resource that lists all the created memoes, create a file called `fetch.js` with the following contents:

 ```javascript
 exports.getIndex = function (req, res) {